 A urine test that checks for high levels of "neutral" amino acids and normal levels of other amino acids may be done for this disorder.

-- Avoiding sun exposure by wearing protective clothing and using a sunscreen of factor 15 or higher
+- Avoiding sun exposure by wearing protective clothing and using a sunscreen with a protection factor of 15 or higher

 - Eating a high-protein diet